Domestic Dreamboat

 Instructions

-• Melt butter in a dutch oven over medium high heat.
-Add onions and cook until softened, about 3-5 minutes.
-Add garlic and cook until fragrant, about 30 seconds.
-Add beef (or turkey), and cook until browned, breaking it up with spoon as it cooks.
+1. Melt 2 Tablespoons unsalted butter in a dutch oven over medium high heat.
+Add the chopped onions and cook until softened, about 3-5 minutes.
+Add the minced garlic and cook until fragrant, about 30 seconds.
+Add ½ pound extra lean ground beef or ground turkey, and cook until browned, breaking it up with spoon as it cooks.

 Notes